iotaledger/identity.rs/identity_stardust/README.md

-The IOTA Stardust Identity Library
+# IOTA Stardust Identity Library

+This is a work-in-progress intended to replace the `did:iota` DID Method.

+`cargo run --example create_did`